-Professor of English David Faldet's project as eighth Jones Professor (2007-09) was to reconsider human connections to the natural environment.
-His writing during the professorship included up finishing his book Oneota Flow: The Upper Iowa River and its People, publishing a biweekly "Field Notices" series about the campus environment in the college newspaper (at https://sites.google.com/a/luther.edu/dsfaldet/field-notices—chips-columns), and writing a series of local history pieces for Decorah Newspapers.
+Professor of English, David Faldet's project as eighth Jones Professor (2007-09), was to reconsider human connections to the natural environment.
+His writing during the professorship included finishing his book, Oneota Flow: The Upper Iowa River and its People, publishing a biweekly "Field Notices" series about the campus environment in the college newspaper, and writing a series of local history pieces for Decorah Newspapers.
 His research project was to consider how ideas of the environment began to shift in the work of Victorian writers such as Eliot, Hopkins, and Hardy as part of a distinctly English tradition of empiricism.
 His public outreach for the project in the first year helped people at Luther better connect with the local environment.
-When participants read Diane Ackerman's Natural History of the Senses they did an embodiment workshop with Jane Hawley of Theatre/Dance and had a sense-rich banquet.
-When they read the Audubon Field Guide to Eastern Forests they heard a short lecture on ecology by Biology professor Beth Lynch, followed by a walk that reconsidered the campus landscape, and a banquet featuring forest produce.
+When participants read Diane Ackerman's Natural History of the Senses, they did an embodiment workshop with Jane Hawley of Theatre/Dance and had a sense-rich banquet.
+When they read the Audubon Field Guide to Eastern Forests, they heard a short lecture on ecology by Biology professor Beth Lynch, followed by a walk that reconsidered the campus landscape, and a banquet featuring forest produce.
 Faldet also brought in experts from different communities.
-Ojibwe author David Treuer gave the 2008 fall convocation address and did a reading from his book The Translation of Dr. Apelles.
+Ojibwe author, David Trauer, gave the 2008 fall convocation address and did a reading from his book The Translation of Dr. Apelles.
 A group of authors read from their collection, Eating In Place, Telling the Story of Local Foods.
-Bronx community organizer Majora Carter presented a spring distinguished lecture on her work to green her New York neighborhood.
-Environmental philosopher David Abram, author of The Spell of the Sensuous: Perception and Language in a More-Than-Human World, did a campus workshop and lecture, and a number of persons from across campus read his book.
+Bronx community organizer, Majora Carter, presented a spring distinguished lecture on her work to green her New York neighborhood.
+Environmental philosopher, David Abram, author of The Spell of the Sensuous: Perception and Language in a More-Than-Human World, did a campus workshop and lecture, and a number of people from across campus read his book.

 Mark Z. Muggli, the tenth Jones Professor (2011-13) and now Professor Emeritus of English, developed the "Our Shakespeare" project, which aimed to nurture our community’s rediscovery of the range, power, and wisdom of Shakespeare’s art.
-The project included student and faculty workshops, attendance at area performances, “Shakespeare Across the Curriculum” classroom visits, an outdoors reading of Shakespeare’s sonnets spread out across a semester, a “Faith in Shakespeare” Chapel series, film showings, regular student newspaper columns, and a number of local dance and theatre performances that made 2013 the “Shakespearianest” year in Luther College history.
+The project included student and faculty workshops, attendance at area performances, “Shakespeare Across the Curriculum” classroom visits, an outdoor reading of Shakespeare’s sonnets spread out across a semester, a “Faith in Shakespeare” Chapel series, film showings, regular student newspaper columns, and a number of local dance and theatre performances that made 2013 the “Shakespearianest” year in Luther College history.
 The project was made visible through a widely-distributed bookmark that included the project logo.
-For details on the project initiatives, click here.
+Visit for details on the project initiatives.

-For information on all current Endowed Professorships at Luther, see the Dean's Office website.
+For information on all current Endowed Professorships at Luther, view the Dean's Office.